FBI Interview Report (March 2, 2018) – Dr. Petrou and Dr. Foerster, Ann Arbor Field Office

 Record Context

-By contrast, the FBI report presented here reflects the March 2, 2018 interview at the FBI Ann Arbor field office and was produced through the Department of Justice.
-The released record is redacted and incomplete, with only three of six responsive pages disclosed.
+By contrast, the report presented here reflects the March 2, 2018 interview and was produced directly through the Department of Justice.
+Only three of six responsive pages were released.

-FBI interview report (FD-302), March 2, 2018 — continuation of interview summary.
+FBI FD-302 interview report dated March 2, 2018 — continuation of interview summary.

 Related FBI records: